 This becomes even more important when you have to account for issues specific to a sector.
 For example, translators specializing in healthcare should be familiar with privacy regulations like HIPAA.
 IT specialists commonly need to take GDPR and other data-related legal frameworks into account when customer data is involved.
 The list goes on – the point is that no matter how good an agency’s translators may be, lacking specific knowledge of the industry you’re interested in is going to be a major disqualifying factor.

-Working with an experienced translation agency that’s been on the market for a while means that you can expect a professional attitude towards your situation.
+Working with an experienced translation agency that’s been on the market for a while means that you can expect a professional attitude toward your situation.
 This includes everything from the way your order is accepted and entered into the system, to quotes and other estimates.

 If you’ve worked with professional service providers for a long time, you’ll probably recognize the signs immediately.
 Lack of professionalism is excusable for younger agencies, but bear in mind that it can get you in trouble if they fail to meet your expectations on some level.